Full-Impulse/Full-Impulse/README.md

-- 👋 Hi, I’m @Full-Impulse
+- 👋 Hi, happy to see you here!
-- 👀 I’m interested in Math, the magic of code, and design.
-- 🌱 I’m currently learning C++, Web development,...
+- 👀 I have a wide range of interests including but not limited to math, all things art and design, music, space, cats, food, domestic plants and the great outdoors.
+- Currenty pursuing a BSc in Computer Science.
+- 🌱Battling C++ at the moment...I shall be victorious!

 <!---
 Full-Impulse/Full-Impulse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.